Jiggins/mu-cs401-f2015/lecture-06.md

 ![Training vs. Testing] (http://i.stack.imgur.com/I7LiT.png)

 * Error should go monotonically downwards
-  Only Care about cases which are expilicit (minimise one weight's significance and put emphasis on another)
+  Only Care about cases which are explicit (minimise one weight's significance and put emphasis on another)

 * Validation set should start out with standard error